Frequently Asked Questions

 Yes, VAT is already included in the price of all products in the shop.

-Yes, you can.
-There’s an option for a card and a short message in the checkout process of the webshop.
+Yes.
+There’s an option for a card and space to write who the gift is from during the checkout process in the webshop

 This changes from day-to-day so we aren’t able to give a definitive list.
 Our ales are served in pubs and restaurants all over the country, but predominantly in the South West.